The Oldest Religion In The History Of The World Is Holiness

 We can see that the true religion of God is holiness through faith: "But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him" (Hebrews 11:6).

 What religion did Adam and Eve follow?
 Were they not both holy before the fall?
 Did not Jesus become the last Adam?
-So then, what religion did Jesus follow?
+So then, what religion does Jesus follow?
 Is He not holy?
-Did He not say that He is the way, the truth, and the life?
+Did He not say that He is the way, the truth, and the life (John 14:6)?

 Jesus says, "If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me" (Luke 9:23).
 Jesus did not say to follow any religion, denomination, tradition or doctrine of man; but to follow Him.
 So let all spiritual teaching we receive come from the Holy Spirit, whether through man or directly, so it is always Jesus being the teacher.
 As He says: "But you, do not be called ‘Rabbi’; for One is your Teacher, the Christ, and you are all brethren" (Matthew 23:8).